fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

-alternative solution that has been historically used is to enable outbound UDP in the firewall to specific IP addresses, corresponding to the external service (TURN servers or conference servers) that the enteprise wishes to authorize.
+alternative solution that has been historically used is to enable outbound UDP in the firewall to specific IP addresses, corresponding to the external service (TURN servers or conference servers) that the enterprise wishes to authorize.
 With more applications running on virtual machines within cloud compute platforms like Amazon EC2, IP addresses are decreasingly usable as identifiers for a service.
 VMs running TURN servers or conferencing servers may be